rhisfiberart/rhisfiberart.github.io/portfolio.md

       </div>
       <div class="portfolio-info">
         <h2 class="portfolio-title">New Ecosystems</h2>
         <p class="portfolio-desc">This scarf represents the tension between native and invasive species in urban ecosystems.
-The warp was dyed will native Texas species: pecan husks, oak galls, and turks cap leaves.
-The weft was dyed with invasive: nandina, heavenly bamboo, and privet.
+The warp was dyed was native Texas species: pecan husks, oak galls, and Turks cap leaves.
+The weft was dyed with invasive species: nandina, tree of heaven, and privet.
 In places the invasive have begun encroaching on the warp as well.
 All dye plants were responsibly gathered from public spaces like parks and parking lots.</p>
         <p class="portfolio-price">$175</p>
       </div>
     </article>